onedisha/leGit/README.md

 To work with or use legit,
 ** currently the pkg package only works with node version <=18.17.1, so for node v > 18.17.1 you need to find ways to convert the files into binary yourself.
 We will provide a fix for it soon.

-1. clone the repo and cd into it
+1. Clone the repo and cd into it
     ```
     git clone https://github.com/onedisha/leGit.git
     cd leGit